saidali-ibn-zafar/JavaScript-The-Recent-Parts/mds/16-iterators.md

 ## Iterators

 What is an Iterator?
-- An `iterator` is an object that contains a countable number of values.
-An iterator is an object that can be iterated upon, meaning that you can `traverse` through all the values.
-`TRAVERSE - travel across or through.`
+- We can say Iterator is a thing that helps us go through a set of values.
+It means that it presents a value at one time from a data source.

 - - - - -